wludh/carter-blacklight/README.md

 Prior to installing:
 * Update to sierra
-* Install and/or update xcode
+* Install and/or update xcode with appstore
 * Install command line tools
 * install postgres

+Adapted from
 To clone
 ```bash
 $ git clone repo_name